To position or place something in a particular place or spot

 “This movement imagines Ophelia at the point of drowning, as she sings her musical lay and enters the water.”

-A religious song or poem of praise to God or a god
+A song, typically a religious one of praise to God or a god

 A long poem, typically one derived from ancient oral tradition